fkie-cad/FACT_core/INSTALL.md

 ### Proxy Environment variables

-Most dependencies and tools used by fact honor `*_PROXY` environment variables.
+Most dependencies and tools used by FACT honor `*_PROXY` environment variables.
 You can set these on a system-wide scope inside `/etc/environment`.

 ```sh